 Fraud can impact your organization at any moment.
 It’s just a matter of time until the next breach occurs.
 Auto dealerships are prime targets.
 They collect more consumer information than ever before.
 In some cases, it’s even more than banks.

 Understanding the impact of a cyber attack and being prepared for a potential threat can help minimize the impact on your dealership.

 The Results of Cyber Attacks on Dealerships

-Cyber attacks cost small to mid-sized businesses on average about $2.2 million in 2017.
-Business often can’t sustain and stay in business with $2.2 million losses.
+Cyber attacks cost small to mid-sized businesses more than just dollars.
 In fact, 60 percent of small companies that suffer a cyber breach go out of business within six months.

 The Impact of Cyber Attacks on Dealerships

 For auto dealerships, nearly 84 percent of consumers would not buy another car from a dealership that had a security breach.

 Approximately 33 percent of consumers are not confident in the security of their personal and financial data when buying a vehicle at a dealership.

 Cybersecurity risks often happen in places where you wouldn’t think to look.
 Common areas include: